open-telemetry/opentelemetry-specification/specification/api-metrics.md

 event having labels `{ak1=A, ak2=B, ik1=Y, ik1=Z}` because they
 have identical label values for all of the aggregation keys.

-The API provides a `WithKeys` option for the user to declare the recommended aggregation keys when declaring new metric instruments, intended as the default way to configure an exporter for pre-aggregation, if it is expected.
-Since this is only expected in some exporters, it is regarded as an option relevant to the exporter, whether keys configured through `WithKeys` are applied for aggregation purposes or not.
+The API provides a `WithRecommendedKeys` option for the user to declare the recommended aggregation keys when declaring new metric instruments, intended as the default way to configure an exporter for pre-aggregation, if it is expected.
+Since this is only expected in some exporters, it is regarded as an option relevant to the exporter, whether keys configured through `WithRecommendedKeys` are applied for aggregation purposes or not.
 This allows the user influence the standard implementation behavior, especially for exporters that require pre-specified aggregation keys.